Concert by the Sea: Reception

-AllMusic awarded the album a maximum five stars, observing it is "arguably the finest record pianist Erroll Garner ever made".
+AllMusic awarded the album a maximum five stars, observing that it is "arguably the finest record pianist Erroll Garner ever made".
 The Penguin Guide to Jazz gave it 3½ stars out of 4 (and added it to the book's suggested Core Collection), asserting that: "Concert by the Sea is essentially neither more nor less than a characteristic set by the trio".
 Critic Scott Yanow's opinion is: "this is the album that made such a strong impression that Garner was considered immortal from then on."

 2015 reissue

 On September 18, 2015, Sony Legacy released the album in an expanded box set version titled The Complete Concert by the Sea.
 Its three compact discs include the unedited full concert on discs one and two, with 11 tunes that did not appear on the original album, the original release remastered, and a 14-minute post-concert interview on disc three.
 The New York Times wrote: "the set will double the available music from the concert, shedding new light on Garner in what is often considered his finest hour."

-The release of The Complete Concert by the Sea is part of the Erroll Garner Jazz Project, a major new archival and musical celebration of Garner.
-Additionally, Martha Glaser's longtime agent and manager donated a large trove of Garner material from Glaser's estate to the University of Pittsburgh Library System (both Garner and Glaser were from Pittsburgh), with the promise of more new Garner music to come.